 Whoever they’ve identified as the heavy users for their particular shoes is who they’ll target in their ad messages.

-If you’re still saying, “But my product or service offerings are for anybody that wants ‘XYZ.'”
+I want you to think about that as you carve out your niche.
+If you’re still saying, “Buy my product or service offerings are for anybody that wants ‘XYZ.'”

 Niching down is the only way to build a tribe of like-minded peeps.

 It doesn’t mean that people who don’t fit the income, gender, behavioral, or lifestyle profile of your ideal customer wouldn’t buy from you.

 If you want your marketing to connect on a deeper level with your audience, hone in on a smaller segment of the market so you can get more personal.

 No matter what industry you’re in, given everything else is equal, marketing to a narrowed niche market always produces better marketing and sales results.

 There are different levels of niching.
 Once you have a niche, there is likely a niche within that niche.

 Any woman who loves stilettos could be a potential buyer for a pair of stilettos online.